ReinerJasin/ReinerMovieDB/README.md

-# ReiCinema
+# ReiCinema - A Movie Database App made with Flutter

-This is my first application that uses MVVM Architecture.
+Looking for a movie?
+ReiCinema got you covered.
+This application obtain movie database and ratings from TheMovie Database (TMDB).
+Check the rating of your favorite movie!

+---
+# Preview
 ![AppImage](https://raw.githubusercontent.com/ReinerJasin/ReinerMovieDB/master/ReiCinema_img.jpg)